ronin-rb/ronin-post_ex/README.md

 ## Features

-* Defines a syscall-like [API for Post-Exploitation][API Spec].
-* Provides classes for interacting with the Post-Exploitation API.
+* Provides an standard API for interacting with compromised systems:
   * {Ronin::PostEx::System} - allows interacting with a remote system.
   * {Ronin::PostEx::System::FS} - allows interacting with the file-system.
   * {Ronin::PostEx::System::Process} - allows manipulating the current process